Syllabus

 Course Website: contains the syllabus, schedule, assignments, and links to all materials.
 Everything you need for the course can be accessed here.

 Class Sessions: this is where you learn the course material.
-Attendance at class sessions is not mandatory, but it is strongly encouraged.
-If you cannot attend a class session, fill out the recording request form before the class session to request that a recording be shared with you.
-Note that you should only request recordings rarely, as needed.
-If you ask for a large number of recordings, the instructors may reach out to check in with you and may (in extreme cases) stop providing access to recordings.
+Attendance at class sessions is not mandatory, but it is very strongly encouraged.
+If you cannot attend a class session, promptly watch the recording on Panopto to catch up on the material you missed.

-Gradescope: exercises and assignments are submitted here.
-Programming assignments are usually autograded; refresh the submission page after submitting to see your score (you may resubmit as many times as you want).
-Feedback is also visible for both written and programming assignments once manual grading has been done.
+Gradescope: exercises, practice sets, and assignments are submitted here.
+Feedback will be available for all assignments and assessments once grading has been done.
 To view your feedback, open your assignment in Gradescope, then click on the question name on the right sidebar that you want to see feedback for.
 Note that all rubric items are displayed; the rubric items applied to your submission should be highlighted.

-SASC Resources: the Student Academic Success Center offers drop-in tutoring and one-on-one tutoring.
-These programs are separate from the in-course resources and may be useful for students who wish to receive help outside the hours that the course staff can provide.
+SASC Resources: the Student Academic Success Center offers one-on-one tutoring.
+This program is separate from the in-course resources and may be useful for students who wish to receive help outside the hours that the course staff can provide.

 Tutorials: